SCBCD - Transactions

 2)Nested transactions are supported in the Enterprise Javabeans Architecture as mandated by the EJB specification.

-3)You can specify whether you would like your EJB to participate within nested transactions using the <nested_trans> tag in your deployment descriptor.
+3)You can specify whether you would like your EJB to participate within nested transactions using the <nested_trans>

 4)Although the Enterprise Javabean architecture currently does not support nested transactions it may do in the future.